kstenerud/concise-encoding/ce-structure.md

 #### Time Offset

 Time offset records only the offset from UTC rather than an actual location.
-It exists for historical reasons and is not recommended except as a means to interface with legacy systems.
+It exists for historical reasons, and its use is discouraged except as a means to interface with legacy systems.

 Time offset is recorded as an offset (+ or -) from UTC, recorded in hours and minutes as `±hhmm`.